Lockheed C-141 Starlifter: Derivatives

-During the 1960s, Lockheed had made efforts to market the aircraft on the civilian market; this resulted in provisional orders having been placed by both Flying Tiger Line and Slick Airways.
+During the 1960s, Lockheed made efforts to market the aircraft on the civilian market; this resulted in provisional orders having been placed by both Flying Tiger Line and Slick Airways.
 These were to be a stretched version, 37 ft longer than the C-141A, which was marketed as the L-300B or L-301 SuperstarLifter.
 Slick's order was ultimately for six firm, and Flying Tiger for eight.
 Other changes were also incorporated to adapt the design to be more suited to the commercial sector, including the use of a different control yoke.
+Following the satisfactory completion of civil testing, a Federal Aviation Administration (FAA) type certificate was awarded to the C-141 on 29 January 1965 to allow it to operate commercially.
 In summer 1965, go ahead on a commercial version seemed likely, but later that year Slick abandoned scheduled and domestic service.
 When no commercial sales were made, Lockheed donated the aircraft to NASA.

 Another, more ambitious proposal, commonly designated as SC.5/40, sought to combine elements of the Starlifter with another strategic airlifter, the turboprop-powered Short Belfast, was to be performed in partnership with the British aircraft manufacturer Shorts.
 For this variant, the fuselage of the Belfast would have been paired with the wing of the Starlifter, which would have readily enabled the adoption of turbojet engines; speculated engines to power the envisioned airlifter included the Pratt & Whitney JT3D-3 (18,000 lb) or JT3D-8 (21,000 lb), Rolls-Royce Conway 550 (21,825 lb) or Bristol Siddeley BS.100 (27,000 lb approximately).
 A broadly similar but improved proposal, designated as SC.5/45, was heavily promoted by Shorts for Operational Requirement ASR.364, partly on the basis that it would also enable a near-identical civil-orientated model to be produced for home and export use, designated as SC.5/41.
 Detailed presentations on the SC.5/41 and SC.5/45 proposals were reportedly made to both British Overseas Airways Corporation (BOAC) and to the Royal Air Force (RAF) respectively, but no orders were placed.